KarimAbdelkader-code/Landing-page/README.md

-# TryVipe

 A modern Next.js + TypeScript starter / marketing site built with Tailwind CSS and Framer Motion.

-> Short: TryVipe — Modern Next.js UI for data-driven products.
+> Short: Modern Next.js UI for data-driven products.

 This repository contains a production-focused front-end layout and component library optimized for fast iteration and beautiful interactions.
 It includes a modular component architecture, Tailwind utility classes, and Framer Motion animations.